-All students majoring in BM or BMEd degrees will be assessed through an Advanced Standing Jury, either at the end of the sophomore year or in the first year after transferring with two years of applied study at another institution.
-The jury will consist of appropriate faculty in the student's applied area.
-Successful completion of the jury will allow the student to progress into 300-level (BMEd) or 400-level (BM) applied lessons.
+All students majoring in music will be assessed through an Advanced Standing Jury, usually at the end of the sophomore year or in the first year after transferring with two years of applied study at another institution.
+The jury will consist of appropriate faculty in the student's applied area (composition, keyboard, instrumental or vocal) and will make judgements according to the requirements for 300- and 400-level applied study as established by that faculty and detailed in area syllabi.